LEBaz2211/BestAIOthello/README.md

     we would easely have access to the different positions on the board and we could easely go through it to collect information for the AI.

-2. Player file
+B. Player file

 Libraries used : socket, json, threading, time

+All these libraries are used to save data and enable communication between our AI and the server given by the teacher.

+C. Game_runner

+It gives a nicer file to use to launch the game.
+This file mainly uses the player file as a library to start the game.

-3. To run the code :
+D. To run the code :

-    1. Enter python server.py othello on your terminal
+    1. Enter python server.py othello on your terminal  (on MacOS, you have to specify the python version, to do so you need to use python3 server.py othello)

     2. Run file game_runner.py